Polydisperse polymer fractionation between phases: Theoretical model

-In this work, we employ an implicit substitution method to solve the two-phase coexistence problem exactly, and we refer an interested reader to SI Section S2 for specific details about the calculation.
-The key idea is that we treat the value of $\chi$ implicitly, inverting the problem into one transcendental equation in one unknown composite variable, and then transforming back to real compositions.
-We highlight that Flory's note about the exact solution rings true--- the method is algebraically involved, requiring mappings between composition coordinates, but nevertheless is computationally efficient to generate the thermodynamic coexistence curves by direct evaluation of analytical formulas.
-The exact solution is also advantageous since the computations can be done with high numerical accuracy, a feature that may be difficult to implement with other approaches.
+In this work, we employ an implicit substitution method to solve the two-phase coexistence problem exactly.
+The key idea is that we treat the value of $\chi$ implicitly, inverting the problem into one transcendental equation in one unknown composite variable, and then transform back to real compositions.
+We highlight that Flory's remark about the exact solution rings true--- the method is algebraically involved, requiring mappings between composition coordinates, but nevertheless it is computationally efficient to generate the thermodynamic coexistence curves by direct evaluation of analytical formulas.
+The exact solution is also advantageous since the computations can be done with high numerical accuracy, a feature that may need special attention to implement with other approaches.
 We will demonstrate that this accuracy is important since subtle features of MW distributions can have a strong influence on the phase diagram.

 To solve the thermodynamic calculation exactly for a polydisperse sample with the allowable degrees of freedom, we recently proposed an implicit substitution method that makes use of composite composition variables~\cite{deSouza2024exact}.
 We include details of the fractionation calculation below.
 Since the focus here is to apply the method to a variety of molecular weight distributions, we refer to ~\cite{deSouza2024exact} for details of the derivation.

 Here, we will specify the component of index 1 to be the component closest to the mass average molecular weight of the overall polymer sample.
 To start, we frame the equations in terms of a differential partitioning variable, $y_i$, between the two phases, defined as

 $y_i$ is a measure of the partitioning of component $i$ and can also indicate the distance from the critical point.
 By setting $\mu_i-\mu_1$ equal to each other in each phase, we find

 Next, by solving each chemical potential equilibrium equation for $\chi$, and then subtracting a linear combination of them from the value of $\chi$ from the osmotic pressure equation, we can solve for all the volume fractions exactly.
 In order to do so, we reframe the equations in terms of the solvent partitioning, $z$,